jd2rogers2/aws-learning-crud-mvp/docs/udemy-aws-course-notes.md

         - 1st 400,000GBs free of RAM (processing)
             - (400k seconds of 1 GB use)
             - $1 per 600k GBs
-    - can only run docker images based of lambda image
+    - can only run docker images based off lambda image
         - so ECS or fargate are preferred for docker containers
     - good for cron jobs
     - impl: